dragotin/xrechnung/README.md

 XRechnung documents can be created by the software [Kraft](https://volle-kraft-voraus.de) ([Github repo](https://github.com/dragotin/kraft)).

+Samples can be found in the [xrechnung-testsuite repository on projekte.kosit.org](https://projekte.kosit.org/xrechnung/xrechnung-testsuite/-/tree/master/).

 ## XRView

 XRView is a Qt based viewer for the Desktop that renders XRechnung XML documents.
 It uses the official XSL stylesheets provided in [the repository](https://github.com/itplr-kosit/xrechnung-visualization) of the [Koordinierungsstelle für IT-Standards](https://www.xoev.de/).